Campus Inclusion Activities (CIA) Programme (for Students with Special Education Needs)

 - Include elements to accommodate the needs of SSEN from at least one category of special educational needs in participating in the activities with justifications. e.g.(i) Film appreciation activities which provide sign language on the bottom left corner of the screen to accommodate the special needs of students with hearing impairment (ii) Running courses with guide runners for students with visual impairment

-- Submit the completed application form and activity proposal have to be submitted at least 6 weeks prior to the start of the activity.
-Applications can be submitted to the Office of Student Affairs (SA) via an online platform, email (email@example.com) or in-person (WLB 401B, Shaw Campus, during office hours).
+- Submit the completed application form and activity proposal have to be submitted at least six weeks prior to the start of the activity.
+Applications can be submitted to the Office of Student Affairs (SA) via an online platform, email (firstname.lastname@example.org) or in-person (WLB 401B, Shaw Campus, during office hours).
 The justifications and proposed measures to be adopted to accommodate the needs of SSEN in the respective category(s) have to be included.
 Successful applications would be confirmed by email.

 - Registered CIA has to include the wordings “Campus Inclusion Activities registered.” or “此活動已註冊為校園共融活動” in all promotional and publication materials.